Kazuchika Okada: Don Callis Family (2025–present)

-At Fyter Fest on June 4, Okada confronted Omega after the latter had just successfully defended his AEW International Championship, leading to a Winner Takes All Championship Unification match at All In on July 12, where Okada defeated Omega to become the inaugural AEW Unified Champion, while also retaining his Continential Championship and winning the International Championship.
+At Fyter Fest on June 4, Okada confronted Omega after the latter had just successfully defended his AEW International Championship, leading to a Winner Takes All Championship Unification match at All In on July 12, where Okada defeated Omega to become the inaugural and AEW Unified Champion, while also retaining his Continential Championship and winning the International Championship.
 During the feud, Okada aligned with Don Callis and joined the Don Callis Family, leaving The Elite in the process.
 On August 11, Okada became the longest-reigning champion in AEW's history at 509 days as Continential Champion, surpasssing Jade Cargill's 508-day reign as AEW TBS Champion.
 Despite holding all three titles, Okada would primarily defend the Unified Championship.
 On August 24 at Forbidden Door, Okada successfully defended his title against Swerve Strickland.
 On September 20 at All Out, Okada successfully defended his title against Máscara Dorada and Konosuke Takeshita in a three-way match.
 On October 7 at Dynamite: Title Tuesday, Okada and Takeshita defeated the reigning AEW World Tag Team Champions Brodido (Brody King and Bandido) in a "Double Jeopardy Eliminator" match to earn a shot at the titles at WrestleDream on October 18, but failed to win the titles at the event.
+At Full Gear on November 22, Okada, Hechicero and Takeshita failed to win the CMLL World Trios Championship from El Sky Team (Místico, Máscara Dorada, and Neón).
+Okada was once again an automatic participant in the 2025 Continental Classic, where he was placed in the Gold League.
+Okada finished the tournament second in his league with 9 points (losing the first place tiebreaker to Kyle Fletcher) and advanced to the semi-finals at Worlds End on December 27, where he defeated Konosuke Takeshita in the semi-finals but lost to Jon Moxley in the championship final, ending his record-setting reign as Continental Champion at 647 days and was also forced to vacate the Unified Championship, ending that reign at 168 days.
+AEW later retroactivley made the title inactive, with Okada being the title's only champion.